illinois-stat528/stat528sp24/setup.md

 ### Version Control

 In this course, we will use Git and GitHub Enterprise.
+Git is one of several version control softwares.
+It allows users to save a document with time stamps and comments on what was changed in that document systematically.
+GitHub is a a cloud-based service that implements a Git repository hosting system.
 GitHub Enterprise is a Github service that we have thanks to our good friends in the Computer Science Department.
-Git is one of several version control software.
-It allows users to save a document with time stamps and comments on what was changed in that document systematically.
-We will discuss much more about this later in this document.
+We will discuss these topics in much detail throughout this document.

 ### Work Flow